Frederick-88/laravel-fullstack-app/README.md

 ### Laravel Fullstack App ( Laravel Blade, Laravel & MYSQL )

-#### A Color-Palette Website which Created by Chen Frederick for Development & Training Purpose
+#### A Color-Palette Website which Created by Chen Frederick, Included Email Blast, Database & Other Features to Become a Successful Fullstack Laravel App

 #### Is Live on https://laravel-fd-color-palette.herokuapp.com/ !!